cortezcristian/osx-tools/slides/index.md

 # OSX Setup Tools

-All the little things I do isntall explained
+All the little things I do install explained

  ```by @cortezcristian```